Why choose Pre-Engineering at WSU?

 After completing the WSU Pre-Engineering program, you can transfer your credits to another university that offers the engineering degree, where you will complete the junior and senior years, with courses in a specific engineering discipline.

 Engineering graduates are eligible to become registered professional engineers by a process of examination and documentation of work experience.
 Engineering graduates are prepared for employment in various capacities such as design, analysis, research, development, manufacturing and testing.
-Companies that hire engineers include: ATK, Boeing, Dow Chemical, Evans & Sutherland, Lawrence Livermore Laboratory, Microsoft, National Instruments, Raytheon, TRW and the United States Government
+Companies that hire engineers include: Orbital ATK Flight Systems, Boeing, Dow Chemical, Evans & Sutherland, IM Flash, L-3 Communications, Lawrence Livermore Laboratory, Microsoft, National Instruments, Northrop Grumman, Raytheon, TRW and the United States Government

 Some engineering graduates pursue graduate studies in engineering, business, medicine or law.

 (Source: National Association of Colleges and Employers 2014)